almin/almin/docs/api/StoreGroup.md

 ```

 Release all events handler on StoreGroup.
-You can call this when no more call event handler
+You can call this when no more needed the StoreGroup.

 ----